latolukasz/beeorm-doc/docs/guide/validated_registry.md

 ## Getting Redis pools

-To get list of registered redis pools use `GetRedisPools()` method:
+To retrieve a list of registered Redis pools, you can use the `GetRedisPools()` method:

 <code-group>
 <code-block title="code">